Address: 379 Beale Street, Memphis

 Original Function/Purpose: Church

 History: Beale Street Baptist Church is notable for being the first Memphis church built for blacks.
 It is often regarded as “the Mother of black churches” and in 1892 was home to the first black newspaper, The Memphis Free Speech, edited by Ida B. Wells.
 The church is also well known for being visited by two Presidents, Ulysses S. Grant and Theodore Roosevelt.
 The church originated in the home of, and was pastored by, a white minister until 1864, as a city ordinance prohibited blacks from preaching to a congregation.
+In 2018 the City of Memphis designated this property as a site on the Memphis Heritage Trail.

 City Council District: 6